4 people follow this city

 Interested in hourly forecast?
 Get the app

-At the beginning of February 2022, Frýdek-Místek was experiencing a period of “Moderate” air quality with a US AQI reading of 65.
-This United States Air Quality Index number is an internationally used set of metrics supported by the World Health Organisation (WHO) and is used to compare the air quality in different cities throughout the world using comparable standards.
-It is calculated by using the levels of the six most commonly found pollutants such as nitrogen dioxide, sulphur dioxide, ozone, carbon monoxide and both sizes of particulate matter, which are PM2.5 and PM10.
-If all six figures are not always available in which case, a level is calculated by using what data there is.
-There were three of the major pollutants measured in Frýdek-Místek which were; PM2.5 - 19 µg/m³, PM10 - 19 µg/m³ and nitrogen dioxide (NO2) - 8 µg/m³.
+At the beginning of 2022, Český Těšín was experiencing a period of “Moderate” air quality with a US AQI reading of 61.
+This United States Air Quality Index number is calculated using the levels of six of the most prolific air pollutants, such as nitrogen dioxide, sulphur dioxide, ozone, carbon monoxide and both sizes of particulate matter, which are PM2.5 and PM10.
+It can then be used as the metric when comparing air quality in other cities around the world.
+If data is unavailable for all 6 pollutants, a figure can still be calculated by using what figures there are.
+There were three pollutants measured here, which were; PM2.5 - 17 µg/m³, PM10 - 23.7 µg/m³ and sulphur dioxide (SO2) - 4 µg/m³.

-Records for air quality were first kept in 2017 when a reading of 25.0 µg/m³ was noted.
-The following year this figure deteriorated to 26.9 µg/m³.
-However, in 2019 there was a marked improvement when the annual average was recorded as being 17.6 µg/m³.
-In 2020, the figure was recorded as being 16.2 µg/m³, but this lower figure was almost expected because it would have been affected by the COVID-19 pandemic as many vehicles were no longer in daily use because the offices were closed and the staff encouraged to work from home, in an attempt to halt the spread of the virus.
+Historically, records for air pollution have been kept since 2017 when a figure of 27.2 µg/m³ was recorded.
+A slight decline was noticed in 2018 when that figure was 29.6 µg/m³.
+However, this improved in 2019 when the figure was just 20.0 µg/m³.
+This fell to 17.9 µg/m³ in 2020 but this low figure was to be expected because it may have been affected by the COVID-19 pandemic as many vehicles were no longer in daily use because the offices were closed, in an attempt to halt the spread of the virus.
 Many factories and non-essential production units were also required to close which removed their emissions from the atmosphere, albeit on a temporary basis.
 Worldwide, cities reported a much better quality of air due to the general lack of traffic pollution in city centres due to the pandemic.